Celebrate Purim at Mishkon!

 It is also a mitzvah to be the agent that delivers these gift bags.
 While ordering your bags, please consider signing up to bake hamantaschen and fill and/or deliver the gift bags.

-Hamantaschen Baking
+Hamantaschen baking

-Mishloach Manot Deliveries
+Mishloach Manot deliveries

-In 1972, Ginni Rosenfeld (long before she became a Mishkon member) and her family were featured in an article about Purim.
+The Rosenfeld Family's Rugalach and Sweetbreads RecipesIn 1972, Ginni Rosenfeld (long before she became a Mishkon member) and her family were featured in an article about Purim.
 The article includes some adorable family photos and shares some recipes Mrs. Rosenfeld was making for the holiday.

 Ginni, a third-grader at the Hillel School, eagerly explained the meaning of the holiday.